 EMME Regional Climate Action Plan

-The Eastern Mediterranean and Middle East Climate Change Initiative (EMME-CCI) has developed a Regional Action Plan for the countries of the region to address the climate crisis.
+The Eastern Mediterranean and Middle East Climate Change Initiative (EMME-CCI) has developed a Regional Action Plan for the region’s countries to address the climate crisis.
 Based on the scientific work of thirteen thematic Task Forces comprised of over science-based Regional Action Plan for ameliorating regional climate change effects and advancing relevant mitigation actions, in line with the goals of the Paris Agreement.

 GOVERNANCE SCHEME & REGIONAL ACTION PLAN